-Borrowing costs are capitalized where they are directly attributable to the acquisition of, and preparation for their intended use, Atrush development assets.
+Borrowing costs directly attributable to the acquisition and preparation of Atrush development assets for their intended use have been capitalized together with the related Atrush oil and gas assets.
 The decrease in capitalized borrowing costs in 2021, compared to 2020, is due to a number of development projects having been completed for their intended use.
-All other borrowing costs are recognized in profit or loss in the period in which they are incurred.
+All other borrowing costs are recognized in the income statement in the period in which they are incurred.